raspberrypilearning/broadcasting-spells/en/step_2.md

 --- task ---

-Move the Wand so that its tip is just away from the centre.
+Move the wand so that its tip is just away from the centre.

 ![Wand costumes correctly positioned.](images/positioned-wands.png)